kszlak/UdemyJS-CypressCourseProject/notes.md

 --env - to run environmental variable
 --headed - to run in head mode (see execution in the browser) --browser chrome - to run in a chosen browser
+--env tags="@Smoke" - to run with a tag e.g. @Smoke